intel/neural-compressor/docs/sigopt_strategy.md

 Before using `SigOpt` strategy, a SigOpt account is necessary.
 - Each account has its own api token.
 Find your api token and then fill in the configure item `sigopt_api_token`.
 - Create a new project and write the corresponding name into the configure item `sigopt_project_id`.
-- Set the name for this experiment in configure item `sigopt_experiment_id`, the default is lpot-tune.
+- Set the name for this experiment in configure item `sigopt_experiment_id`, the default is nc-tune.

 ### SigOpt introduction